theopfr/somo/README.md

 ```sh
 cargo install somo
 ```
-Most of the time you will want to run this in ``sudo`` mode to see all processes and ports.
-To make that work, you can create a symlink so the binary can be run as root:
+Most of the time, you’ll want to run this with ``sudo`` to see all processes and ports.
+To make that work, you can create a symlink so the binary can be run with root privileges:
 ```sh
 sudo ln -s ~/.cargo/bin/somo /usr/local/bin/somo
 sudo somo   # this works now